Automattic/wp-calypso/desktop/docs/development.md

 - *(main)* Various [app handlers](../desktop/app-handlers/README.md) are loaded from `desktop/app-handlers` - these are bits of code that run before the main window opens
 - *(main)* A Calypso server is started in `desktop/start-app.js` in a forked child_process.
 The server is customized to serve files from the following directories:
   - `/` - mapped to the Calypso server
-  - `/calypso` - mapped to `calypso/public`
+  - `/calypso` - mapped to `/public` (from Calypso's root)
-  - `/desktop` - mapped to `public_desktop`
+  - `/desktop` - mapped to `/desktop/public_desktop`
 - *(main)* An Electron `BrowserWindow` is opened and loads the 'index' page from the Calypso server
 - *(main)* Once the window has opened the [window handlers](../desktop/window-handlers/README.md) load to provide interaction between Calypso and Electron
-- *(renderer)* Calypso provides the 'index' page from `calypso/server/pages/desktop.jade`, which is a standard Calypso start page plus:
+- *(renderer)* Calypso provides the 'index' page from `/server/pages/desktop.jade`, which is a standard Calypso start page plus:
-  - `public_desktop/wordpress-desktop.css` - any CSS specific to the desktop app
+  - `/desktop/public_desktop/wordpress-desktop.css` - any CSS specific to the desktop app
-  - `public_desktop/desktop-app.js` - desktop app specific JS and also the Calypso boot code
+  - `/desktop/public_desktop/desktop-app.js` - desktop app specific JS and also the Calypso boot code
-  - `calypso/public/build.js` - a prebuilt Calypso
+  - `/desktop/build/calypso/public/build.js` - a prebuilt Calypso
 - *(renderer)* The `desktop-app.js` code runs which sets up various app specific handlers that need to be inside the renderer.
 It also starts Calypso with `AppBoot()`
-- *(renderer)* The code in `calypso/client/lib/desktop` runs to send and receive IPC messages between the main process and Calypso.
+- *(renderer)* The code in `/client/lib/desktop` runs to send and receive IPC messages between the main process and Calypso.

 Phew!